miniSat/Minisat/docs/usage.rst

 * Click on Content -> View

 	Enter the name for View and select the product from the list avialable.
-You can select one or more products to encapsulate into single View.
+Select one or more products to encapsulate into single View.

 * Click on Content -> Activation key

-	Here enter the name for your activation key and select one or more Views of your desire.
+	Here enter the name for activation key and select one or more Views as per requirment.

 .. note::

 	Adding packages is optional.
-If you want to add them, then only follow **Step 3** else skip it.
+If required then only follow **Step 3** else skip it.

 ++++++